The Settle Area

-north-eastern edge of the Forest of Bowland Area of Outstanding Natural Beauty.
+and the north-eastern edge of the Forest of Bowland Area National Landscape.

 The ancient market town of Settle is the 'capital' of the area and home to many places to shop, eat, stay and be entertained.